-The Mutton Club is an online magazine celebrating women 40+.
+The Mutton Club is an online magazine celebrating and informing women 40+.
 We’re part of the Magnificent Midlife online community of fabulous and feisty women in midlife and beyond.

 What’s in a name?